-Data from European Association of Urology (EAU) - Curated by Marshall Pearce - Last updated 26 October 2016
+Data from European Association of Urology (EAU) - Curated by EPG Health - Last updated 26 October 2016

 These guidelines include 4 sections.
 The aim of the first two sections is to present the current evidence for the diagnosis and treatment of patients suffering from erectile dysfunction (ED) and premature ejaculation (PE).
 ED and PE are the two main complaints in male sexual medicine.
 Pharmacological therapies have completely changed the diagnostic and therapeutic approach to ED.